compunautics/compunaut_rundeck_jobs/docs/node_ops/linux.rst

 The job will timeout after 5 minutes if it has not completed its execution.

-This job is used as part of the 'Commission Printers' job in the 'Netboot' folder, but it can be run at any time for other purposes.
+This job is used as part of the `Commission Printers <https://compunaut-rundeck-jobs.readthedocs.io/en/latest/node_ops/netboot.html#commission-printers>`_ and `Decommission Printers <https://compunaut-rundeck-jobs.readthedocs.io/en/latest/node_ops/netboot.html#decommission-printers>`_ job in the Netboot folder, but it can be run at any time for other purposes.

 Update Software
 ---------------